run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > CPU units to allocate for the Job (0.5, 1, .etc).
 The Job will receive __at least__ this amount of CPU.
 Note that the Job will __not__ be scheduled unless the system can guarantee this amount of CPUs to the Job.

 --cpu-limit double
 > Limitations on the number of CPU consumed by the Job (0.5, 1, .etc).
-The system guarantees that this Job will not be able to consume more than this amount of GPUs.
+The system guarantees that this Job will not be able to consume more than this amount of CPUs.

 --gpu double | -g double
 > Number of GPUs to allocated for the Job.
-The default is no allocated GPUs. the GPU value can be an integer or a fraction between 0 and 1.
+The default is no allocated GPUs.
+The GPU value can be an integer or a fraction between 0 and 1.

 --gpu-memory
 > GPU memory to allocate for this Job (1G, 20M, .etc).
 The Job will receive this amount of memory.
 Note that the Job will __not__ be scheduled unless the system can guarantee this amount of GPU memory to the Job.